trinajstica/baar/README.md

         - `--mirror` (or `-m`): Mirror mode.
 In addition to incremental behavior, any files present in the archive but missing from the source are marked as deleted (logical removal).
 The archive becomes a mirror of the source directory.
         - You can combine both options: `--incremental --mirror` (or `-i -m`).
 Mirror mode always implies incremental behavior.
         - `--ignore <pattern>`: Skip files, directories, or archive paths matching the provided shell-style glob.
 You can repeat this option multiple times.
+        - `--devdir <name|path>`: Treat matching source roots as pseudo device directories (for example Wine `dosdevices`).
+Only the immediate entries (device links, drive letters) are archived, preventing recursion into the mounted targets.
+You can repeat this flag to register multiple names or absolute paths.
+By default, any source path containing `/dosdevices` is treated this way even without the flag.
         - Files that cannot be read (for example due to missing permissions) are reported and left untouched.

 #### Examples for incremental and mirror modes